-Around five hundred years ago, Lord Chaitanya Mahaprabhu appeared in West Bengal, India, and preached the message of pure love of God.
+Over five hundred years ago, Sri Chaitanya Mahaprabhu appeared in West Bengal, India, and preached the message of pure love of God.
 He was the founder of the Vedanta school called Acintya-bhedabheda, popularly known as Gaudiya Vaishnava Vedanta.
-Among his many followers the six Gosvamis of Vrindavan were the most prominent.
+Among his many followers, the six Gosvamis of Vrindavan were the most prominent.

-Jiva Institute of Vaishnava Studies derives its name from Jiva Gosvami.
+Jiva Institute of Vedic Studies derives its name from Jiva Gosvami.
 The word “jiva” also means a living entity.
 Appropriately, Jiva Institute caters to the most important need of a human being, which is life-long happiness.
-In his writings such as the Sandarbhas, Sri Jiva Gosvami shows on the authority of Vedic scriptures how an individual as well as society can be cured of all the problems of life.
-But his writings are in Sanskrit, and so the knowledge which he propagated is not easily accessible.
-Dr. Satyanarayana Dasa, a scholar of Vedic philosophy, founded Jiva Institute of Vaishnava Studies to make these available to modern society.
-He and his team of scholars are engaged in teaching, translating, commenting on and publishing the works of Jiva Gosvami and other acharyas of the Gaudiya school.
+In his writings such as the Sandarbhas, Sri Jiva Gosvami shows on the authority of Vedic scriptures how an individual, as well as society, can be cured of all the problems of life.
+Since his writings are in Sanskrit, the knowledge which he propagated is not easily accessible.
+Dr. Satyanarayana Dasa, a scholar of Vedic philosophy, founded the Jiva Institute of Vedic Studies to make these available to modern society.
+He and his team of scholars are engaged in teaching, translating, commenting on, and publishing the works of Jiva Gosvami and other acharyas of the Gaudiya school.

 „Jiva Jivasya Jivanam“ (Jiva is the life of all living beings)

 Jiva Institute has committed itself to rediscover this complete science of life, which helps in establishing a peaceful and harmonious society.
-Therefore Jiva Institute revisits major cultural motifs, studies indigenous social customs and religious rituals to uncover their deeper social significance.
-It places emphasis on cultural resurgence for restoring the weakening human-to-human, human-to-animal and human-to-environment relationships.
-For this, it engages the services of scholars, sociologists, historians and writers to bring to the fore the embedded traditional knowledge systems hidden in indigenous literature, arts, customs, and rituals.
+Therefore we revisit major cultural motifs, indigenous social customs and religious rituals to uncover their deeper social significance.
+It places emphasis on a cultural resurgence for restoring the weakening human-to-human, human-to-animal, and human-to-environment relationships.
+For this, we engage the services of scholars, sociologists, historians and writers to bring to the fore the embedded traditional knowledge systems hidden in indigenous literature, arts, customs, and rituals.
 By doing so, it is our aim to establish greater meaning and direction in our lives as individual beings.
-Jiva Institute is committed to the preservation, digitization and promotion of ancient Indian knowledge systems.
+Jiva Institute is committed to the preservation, digitization, and promotion of ancient Indian knowledge systems.